![]() |

 In the 1970s and 1980s, Danish wind energy underwent revolutionary development beginning with the famous Tvind wind turbine.
 The 2.0 MW turbine was completed in 1978.
 It represents the core technology and decisive breakthrough for Danish wind turbines (Maegaard 2009).
 In that same year, the Danish Wind Turbine Owner’s Association was established, which encouraged sharing of technology by inventors and self-builders using diverse materials, varied construction techniques, and numerous turbine and blade designs.
 Within a few years, Vestas, Bonus, Nordtank, Micon, and other Danish companies became world leaders in the manufacture and export of robust and reliable wind turbines.

 The first large wind farm in Kansas came to Gray County in 2001, and wind energy expanded quickly across the state during the next two decades.
-As of 2020, Kansas ranked fourth in the nation with more than 7 gigawatts (GW) of installed wind-power capacity, nearly 6% of total U.S. capacity.
+As of 2024, Kansas had about 8.6 gigawatts (GW) of installed wind-power capacity, more than 6% of total US capacity.
 More than 40% of total electric-generating capacity in Kansas is from wind energy, which is greater than combined coal plus natural gas capacity.

-Clearly wind power has emerged in just two decades as a major energy resource for Kansas.
-At the beginning of 2022, Kansas had about 3500 wind turbines.
-They generated some $48 million in direct annual payments to Kansas landowners and $660 million in lifetime payments for local governments to support rural counties (Miller 2022).
+Wind energy generated some $48 million in direct annual payments to Kansas landowners and $660 million in lifetime payments for local governments to support rural counties (Miller 2022).
 The Nature Conservancy has analyzed the wind-energy potential for Kansas along with impacts on wildlife and habitat.
 More than one-third of the state is suitable for wind energy based on engineering and land-use constraints, and nearly one-fifth of the state was identified as low impact for wildlife and habitat (TNC 2022).

 As we followed the development of wind energy, we realized that kite aerial photography (KAP) is a special technique to acquire low-height imagery beside and even within active wind farms, where other methods of aerial photography would be risky or prohibited.
 We have pursued KAP in many Kansas wind farms, and KAP has proven to be an effective way to illustrate wind turbines and their surroundings.

 Gray County Wind Farm (2001) – The first large array of wind turbines was erected on the High Plains of southwestern Kansas.
-Located near the city of Montezuma, southwest of Dodge City, the wind farm contains 170 Vestas V47 turbines that could generate up to 110 megawatts of power, enough for ~35,000 households.
+Located near the city of Montezuma, southwest of Dodge City, the wind farm contains 170 Vestas V47 turbines that could generate up to 112 megawatts of power, enough for ~35,000 households.
 The Danish turbines stand 65 m (213 feet) tall at hub height and 90 m (295 feet) high to the tip of the upright blades.
-These are, in fact, relatively small turbines compared with newer wind farms (see below).
+These are, in fact, relatively small turbines compared with later wind turbines (see below).

 Elk River Wind Farm (2005) – One hundred wind turbines are situated on the crest of the Flint Hills, which forms the drainage divide between the Fall-Verdigris and Walnut-Arkansas basins.
 This site is ideally located to catch wind from all directions.
 The GE Wind turbines are capable of generating 150 megawatts of electricity, sufficient for about 42,000 homes.
 Each tower is 262 feet tall and blades are 125 feet long.
 Total height with a blade in the upright position is about 390 feet.